Debunking the Arguments of PseudoSkeptics and Debunkers

 issue of The Skeptical Inquirer magazine, the journal of true

 unbelievers.
-While the poll may have been conducted with expectations
+While the poll may

 of demonstrating that as students became more educated they dropped